fbpx

 Share:

 Peter Kreeft (1937-) has been a professor of philosophy for thirty-eight years at Boston College.
 Among his forty books, he wrote A Prayer for Beginners.
 It is, as advertised, a simple, direct treatment of prayer for novices.
 Peter admits, after years of actively engaging in prayer, he is still a beginner when it comes to prayer.
 At the outset of his book, he urges readers that “the single most important piece of advice about prayer is one word: begin.”
 He urges readers to make prayer free and conversational.
 Don’t be overly concerned about saying the right words since God is the only One who will never, ever misunderstand us.
 He urges would-be prayers to start small, in five-minute increments, utilizing the Psalms to teach us how to pray.
-Several quotes from his book are worth mentioning:
+Several quotes from his book are worth highlighting here:

 “Why try too much and trust too little.
 Count the times God’s Book tells us to ‘try.’
 Now count the times it tells us to ‘trust.’”